What are we to make of the Balfour Declaration today?

 It is important to remember that in 1917 the Middle East was not a collection of autonomous nations that were suddenly overrun by the West.
 The Ottoman Empire was just that – an empire.
 The Turks had been the colonizers for four centuries, and before them, there had been a series of Muslim and Christian empires dominating the region and to some degree imposing their religions, or restricting the religions of others.
 There was the Byzantine empire, ruling from Constantinople, followed by an invasion from Arabia which imposed Islam on the region, followed by the Crusaders from Europe, the Mamluks from Egypt, and then the Ottomans from Turkey.

 Different Islamic powers had conquered and taken control for 973 years, imposing the “Jizya” tax on non-Muslims and outlawing church bells and construction of synagogues and churches.
-Jews and Christians living in Palestine had been second class citizens for 80% of the 400 year long Turkish occupation, interestingly, 400 years to the day.
+Jews and Christians living in Palestine had been second class citizens for 80% of the centuries-long Turkish occupation.
 Equal rights were not given to non-Muslims until 1839, and only in order to appease the Europeans as the Turks struggled to maintain sovereignty in the region.

 Consider: when was the last time that Palestine actually ruled itself?
 When was it ever free from occupation?